 2. As there is every possibility of some amount of error in recording the time of birth even in cases where utmost care has been taken to record the correct time of birth, it is imperative that divisional chart analysis is taken up only up to (D-XII).
+Horoscope analysis is done through the natal chart and the strength of the planets is tried in the divisional charts.
+If the ascendant of the divisional chart contains a mooltrikona sign, the same becomes an additional factor for consideration in horoscope analysis.
 For divisional analysis beyond (D-XII) only the position of lord of the corresponding houses and the natural significator planets should be considered in the concerned D charts.
 The ascendant as well as its lord in the divisional charts beyond D-XII could prove to be unreliable.

 3. The longitudes of ascendant and planets should be correctly worked out along with divisional charts.